-Apparently, if one of the longest standing rumours in pro-wrestling circles is to be believed, Savage had an affair with an underaged Stephanie McMahon when he was in the WWE.
+Apparently, if one of the longest-standing rumors in pro-wrestling circles is to be believed, Savage had an affair with an underaged Stephanie McMahon when he was in the WWE.

-One can comprehend, then, why Vince McMahon was never inclined to induct him into the WWE Hall of Fame like his fabled in-ring career merited.
-Although time seemed to have healed those wounds, it is still poignant to note that Randy Savage was never afforded that recognition when he was alive.
+One can comprehend, then, why Vince McMahon was never inclined to induct him into the WHall of Fame as his fabled in-ring career merited.
+Although time seems to have healed those wounds, it is still poignant to note that Randy Savage was never afforded that recognition when he was alive.

-Coupled with the fact that Snuka had already been stigmatized with a history of domestic abuse, it wasn’t too hard to connect the dots.
+Coupled with the fact that Snuka was already stigmatized with a history of domestic abuse, it wasn’t too hard to connect the dots.

-It was then that Vince McMahon interfered in proceedings, and practically ran the negotiations and discussions with the authorities on behalf of Jimmy Snuka.
-Snuka, on the other hand, was allegedly told to posture himself in line with his character on WWE programming, a non-conversive outsider that wasn’t too fluent in English.
+It was then that Vince McMahon interfered in proceedings and practically ran the negotiations and discussions with the authorities on behalf of Jimmy Snuka.
+Snuka, on the other hand, was allegedly told to posture himself in line with his character in WWE programming, a non-conversive outsider that wasn’t too fluent in English.

 No one knows what transpired as the exact details have always been fuzzy, but Jimmy Snuka did walk away nearly unscathed from the whole incident, and Argento’s death was left pitifully unanswered for.

-Did Vince McMahon pull strings at high places to ensure that the incident smoothened out?
+Did Vince McMahon pull the strings in high places to ensure that the incident fizzled out?
 You would only have to ask him.